Emergency:

 • Echocardiogram: This test uses sound waves to create images of the heart and can detect damage or abnormalities.

-Diagnosing a cardiac arrest
+Diagnosing a Cardiac Arrest

 • Emergency assessment: A medical professional will assess the person's breathing and pulse and begin emergency treatment if necessary.